 CHAPTER 7

 Developer Tools and DevOps

-Cite as: Paulo H. Leocadio.
-AWS Master Class Chapter 07: Developer Tools and DevOps - Part 1.
-Authorea.
-January 13, 2025.
-DOI: 10.22541/au.173679845.56069145/v1

 Introduction

-Chapter 7 explores the modern software development practices within cloud environments, focusing on a wide range of tools, methodologies, and best practices crucial for efficient and scalable application deployment.
+This chapter explores the modern software development practices within cloud environments, focusing on a wide range of tools, methodologies, and best practices crucial for efficient and scalable application deployment.
 The landscape of software development has evolved with the emergence of cloud computing, leading to a shift toward agility, scalability, and automation.
 This chapter examines the foundational principles and advanced techniques employed by developers to use cloud-native services.

 Software development in contemporary environments requires a robust framework that integrates coding, testing, deployment, and management processes seamlessly.
 With the rise of cloud platforms like Amazon Web Services (AWS), developers now have access to a wide array of services and tools that streamline the entire software development lifecycle (SDLC).
 From collaborative coding environments to automated CI/CD pipelines and secure deployment strategies to advanced monitoring and analytics, this chapter discusses how these components contribute to operational excellence and rapid application delivery.